-One of the most moving war memorials in Washington, D.C. is the Korean War Memorial, dedicated on July 27, 1995, the 42nd anniversary of the armistice that ended the war.
+One of the most moving memorials in Washington, D.C. is the Korean War Memorial, dedicated on July 27, 1995, the 42nd anniversary of the armistice that ended the war.
 The memorial commemorates the 5.8 million Americans that served in the U.S. armed forces during the three-year period of the Korean War.
 The memorial includes a Mural Wall, 19 Statues, a United Nations Wall, and a Remembrance Pool.

 The Mural Wall designed by Louis Nelson includes more than 2,400 sandblasted photographic archival images.
 The reflective quality of the Academy Black Granite creates the image of a total of 38 statues, symbolic of the 38th Parallel and the 38 months of the war.

-The 19 Statues designed by Frank Gaylord are larger than life at over 7 feet tall and represent an advance party of 14 Army, 3 Marine, 1 Navy, and 1 Air Force members.
+The 19 Statues designed by Frank Gaylord are larger than life at over 7 feet tall and represent an advance party of 14 Army, 3 Marine, 1 Navy, and 1 Air Force member.
 Viewing the statues at night gives you the feeling of actually watching the soldiers on patrol.

 The United Nations Wall commemorates the 22 member nations that contributed troops or medical support to the Korean War effort.